|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This web page summarizes the basic physical laws that govern the evolution of the universe.

-From the perspective of an observer an object at nominal position X at time T has a characteristic energy E and a characteristic linear momentum P. Multiple objects can combine to form a new object with the aggregate total energy and aggragate total linear momentum.
+From the perspective of an observer an object at nominal position X at time T has a characteristic energy E and a characteristic linear momentum P. Multiple objects can interact while maintaining the same aggregate total energy and aggregate total linear momentum.
 Such energy and momentum aggregations include: photons, electrons, nucleons, atoms and molecules, as well as assemblies of these energy aggregations including: plasmas, gases, liquids, solids, life forms, dust, rocks, planets, stars and galaxies.

 The physical laws include but are not limited to: